 Mandatory Training for All

 The Department fully supports the Structured Safety Training System organized by OSHE to help protect lives by preventing mishaps, accidents and injuries.
 These measures will indirectly reduce operating costs.
-PIs must ensure that lab members, including students under their charge, attend in-house training and external training courses relevant to their job scope and the work hazards they face in the course of their work.
+PIs and their lab members including students must complete all the required training pertaining to their job scope and the work hazards they face in the course of their work.

-Staff and students alike must report any incident to their respective PIs immediately.
-We also stress the importance of ensuring that prompt and proper corrective action is implemented in line with recommendations and SOPs.
+Staff and students alike must report any incident to their reporting officers within 24 hours.
+We also stress the importance of ensuring that prompt and proper corrective actions will be implemented in line with recommendations and SOPs.

 PIs are required to consider the following before submission of any protocol for risk assessment: